Written by the team at Timber Creek Distillery in Crestview, Florida. Last updated: April 2026.

 Stick & Rudder

-Stick & Rudder sits at the Crestview airport and is widely considered the best restaurant in town.
+Stick & Rudder sits at the Crestview airport.
+It is widely considered the best restaurant in town.
 The runway views give the restaurant a unique setting, and the open space makes the dining room feel relaxed and comfortable.

-The kitchen focuses on well-executed American dishes and seafood, while the bar program is handled with care.
-Late afternoon into early evening is usually the best time to visit, when the lighting across the airfield is good and the restaurant has a steady energy.
+The kitchen focuses on well-executed American dishes and seafood.
+The bar program is handled with care.
+Late afternoon into early evening is usually the best time to visit.
+The lighting across the airfield is good, and the restaurant has a steady energy.

 Phone: (850) 682-3918